Agoric/documentation/main/ertp/guide/PursesAndPayments.md

 ![Purse methods](./assets/purse.svg)

-Purses have four API methods.
 The following is a brief description and example of each `purse` method.
 For more detail, click the method's name to go to its entry in the [ERTP API Reference](https://agoric.com/documentation/ertp/api/#ertp-api).
 - [`purse.getCurrentAmount()`](https://agoric.com/documentation/ertp/api/purse.html#purse-getcurrentamount)